 Clinical Presentation of Internal Derangement of Knee

-In chronic derangement of knee, the main symptoms are pain and instability.
-Often there would be history of trauma.
+In chronic derangement of the knee, the main symptoms are pain and instability.
+Often there would be a history of trauma.

 If possible, observe the patient standing and/or walking.

-During local examination, the knee may be compared to opposite side for better assessment.
+During the local examination, the knee may be compared to the opposite side for better assessment.

 Examine the uninjured knee first to approximate baseline values.

-The wasting of the thigh mass [can be compared by measuring girth] may indicate chronic problem.
+The wasting of the thigh mass [can be compared by measuring girth] may indicate a chronic problem.